starkindustries/laptop-hacking-coffee/CryptographySteganography/DateNight/README.md

 ...
 A New Hope
 ```
-Place the movie in flag format:
+Place the movie in flag format and submit:
 ```
 LHC{A New Hope}
 ```